mosip/id-repository/docs/design/handle_support.md

 * There were changes in IDA to support handle as a new IDType and also introduced regex-based handle validation.
 * Changes in `update_identity` API:

-	1. selectedHandles not present or selectedHandles is set as null in the request:
+	1. selectedHandles not present or selectedHandles is set as null in the request: (consider the saved selectedhandles)

 		a.
 Fields to update are marked as handle in the identity schema:
 		 - Check the saved identity object to see if any fields are selected as Handle.
 		 - If any input field is selected as handle in the saved object, remove the fieldId from the selectedHandles list and update the respective handle as `DELETE`.
-   		 - Should we promote the updated value as handle by considering the previously selectedHandles list??
+And promote the updated value as handle by considering the previously selectedHandles list in the saved identity object.
 		 - If none of the input fields are selected as handle, proceed with (iii)

 		b.
 Fields to update are NOT marked as handle in identity schema, proceed with  (iii)